Using Computers – Do’s and Don’ts

 A social narrative is a tool to help individuals with special needs, particularly those on the autism spectrum, better understand social situations and how to respond to them appropriately.
 Here is a social narrative about how to attend a computer lab.
 The videos can be shown in an inclusive classroom.

-Asset Objective: Learners will be able to be helpful to their fellow mates
+Asset Objective: Children will learn to be helpful to their fellow students.

-Asset Objective: Learners can follow the safety rules while using computers
+Asset Objective: Children learn to follow the safety rules while using computers.

-d. ask the teacher when you want to turn ON/OFF
+d.
+You have to ask the teacher when you want to turn ON/OFF.

 3. Keep it clean